 Your Family History

-World Jewish Relief, formerly known as the CBF (Central British Fund for German Jewry), rescued 65,000 people from Europe in the 1930s and 40s, including many of the 10,000 children who came on the Kindertransport, thousands of men who came to the Kitchener camp and 732 child survivors from concentration camps known as The Boys and countless others who arrived on domestic visas or under guarantors.
+Our archives include files for people who came from Germany and Austria, including many of the 10,000 children who came on the Kindertransport, as well as men who came to the Kitchener camp, 732 child survivors from concentration camps known as The Boys and countless others who arrived on domestic visas or under guarantors.